Critical phenomena in lattice polymers

 I developed an algorithm to compute the Tutte polynomial of a graph, an object of central importance in both mathematics and physics.
 My algorithm extends the traditional approach based on the transfer matrix with the computer-science concept of tree-decomposition.
 The result is two-fold: a software package to compute the Tutte polynomial of a given graph faster than any other, and a very general framework that can be easily adapted to compute many other kinds of graph polynomials.

-This work is of lasting importance because it allows the many researchers working on the chromatic polynomial to study its properties, to state conjectures and to test hypotheses in a fraction of the time required before.
+This work allowed many researchers working on the chromatic polynomial to state conjectures and to test hypotheses in a fraction of the time required before.

 Using my algorithm I investigated the distribution of the roots of the chromatic polynomial, over the ensemble of planar graphs.
 This is an area of very active research given the numerous conjectures on the possible loci of such roots that get stated and often disproven.
 The results of this study have been published in Journal of Physics A (DOI 10.1088/1751-8113/43/38/385001).